DirkMueller8/DelayedTotalRevenue/README.md

 3. Peak revenue (in units of currency/week)
 4. Delay (in weeks)

-Output to the software is:
+Output of the software is:
 1. Total lifetime revenue of ideal case
 2. Total lifetime revenue of delayed case
 3. Absolute loss as a result of the delay